netauth/docs/src/commands/netauth_system_status.md

-## netauth system ping
+## netauth system status

-Ping the server and print the reply
+Request a status report from the server

 ### Synopsis

-The ping command provides an easy way to interogate a server and find if it is behaving as expected.
-The ping command requests a server to pong back if with its health status.
+The status command provides an easy way to interogate a server and find if it is behaving as expected.
+The status command requests a server to return information on each subsystem and to report failure information if any subsystem is reporting an unhealthy state.

 ```
-netauth system ping [flags]
+netauth system status [flags]
 ```

 ### Examples

 ```
-$ netauth system ping
+$ netauth system status
-NetAuth server on theGibson is ready to serve!
 ```

 ### Options

 ```
-  -h, --help   help for ping
+  -h, --help   help for status
 ```

 ### Options inherited from parent commands